 How long does it take to process application DS64?

 Instead of filling out this application you can also call the State Department and report the stolen passport.
 If you wish to file the regular DS-64 form processing time for application form DS-64 takes about 4 to 6 weeks.

 Question: I had a passport issued in August or Sept 2001.
 I lost it in a hurricane flood in 2005.
 I never needed to use one since then, but want to renew.
 The rules say if it’s been 15 years, I don’t apply for a lost one, but for a NEW one.
 Do I still need to use form DS-64 in my application for a new one?

 Answer: Yes!
 It is best that you report the passport as lost or stolen using the DS-64 Application.
 You would need to apply for a new one using the DS-11 application form.

 Question: I need a DS-64 to fill out to accompany my new application for Passport.
 My old passport issued back in 1982 can’ be found.

 Answer: Because your passport expired in 1992, you do not need to report it as lost or stolen.
 Do not use DS-64, instead, use DS-11 form.

 Question: Hi, I submitted a DS-64 application online for my lost passport but then found it.
 I sent it today, can I cancel it before processing?
 I am going to call and go to the passport agency tomorrow but want confirmation to know my passport will be valid while I travel.

-Answer: Once you submit your passport using the DS-64 form you will no longer be able to use this application and would need to apply for a new passport using the DS-11 form.
+Answer: Once you have submitted the DS-64 form you will no longer be able to use this application and would need to apply for a new passport using the DS-11 form application form.
 It is not possible to stop the processing of the DS-64 since it was recorded in the database of lost and stolen passport.